agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ---

-**Claim**: Income and other resources might be positional goods
+**Claim**: Income and other resources might be positional goods.

-**Note**: Skipped as it seems to be too vague (too many english words that need to be converted into testable phrases, e.g., "material prosperity", "limited supply", "relatively more expensive")
+**Note**: Skipped as it seems to be too vague (too many English words that need to be converted into testable phrases, e.g., "material prosperity", "limited supply", "relatively more expensive").

 **Definition**: goods which are in limited supply and which become more sought after and relatively more expensive as material prosperity